-- The new electronic customised growth charts (GROW 2.0) includes auto-plotting, calculation of growth velocity, and prompts for clinical risk assessment and review. - We wanted to assess the effect of implementation on stillbirth rates.
+- The new electronic customised growth charts (GROW 2.0) includes auto-plotting, calculation of growth velocity, and prompts for clinical risk assessment and review. - We assessed the effect of implementation on stillbirth rates. - Measurements are auto-plotted on the electronic chart